Thin film epitaxial [111] Co$_{50}$Pt$_{50}$: Structure, magnetisation, and spin polarisation: Conclusions

 \section{Conclusions}

 The major conclusions of this work may be summarised as follows.
 On $c$-plane Al$_2$O$_3$ with thin Pt [111] buffer layers, the Co$_{50}$Pt$_{50}$ grows following the [111] ordering.
 Through growth at elevated temperatures, Co$_{50}$Pt$_{50}$ is grown epitaxially in the chemically ordered $L1_1$ and $L1_0$ crystal structures or the chemically disordered $A1$ phase.
 The $L1_1$ Co$_{50}$Pt$_{50}$ grown between 200$^\circ$C and 400$^\circ$C shows perpendicular magnetic anisotropy for thicknesses $\geq2$~nm.
 The $L1_0$ Co$_{50}$Pt$_{50}$ grown above 800$^\circ$C shows significantly harder magnetic anisotropy, which is perpendicular to the [100] direction for thicknesses $\geq40$~nm.
 For growth at intermediate temperatures, $450<800^\circ$C, the Co$_{50}$Pt$_{50}$ shows a disordered structure and in-plane magnetic anisotropy associated with the $A1$ phase.
+At growth temperatures of $550^\circ$C and above, significant interdiffusion between the CoPt and the Pt seed and capping layers is observed.
 The spin-polarisation of the $L1_1$ and $L1_0$ Co$_{50}$Pt$_{50}$ is determined by the PCAR technique to be 47$\pm3$\%.